hjson/hjson-cpp/README.md

 }
 ```

-Iterating through the elements of an *Hjson::Value* of type *Hjson::Value::Type::Vector*:
+Iterating through the elements of an *Hjson::Value* of type *Hjson::Type::Vector*:

 ```cpp
 for (int index = 0; index < int(arr.size()); ++index) {